 Trying to Change Your Lover?
-Seven Mistakes You’ll Make
+Here's The Twelve Mistakes You’ll Make

 Do you want your lover to change his or her behavior?
 Maybe change something that grates on your nerves?

 Why wouldn’t you?
 Psychologists warn, however, that there are several mistakes people make when they try to get their lovers to transform their love styles—the way they act in a romantic relationship.
 Psychologists say that:

 ● The biggest mistake people make is to think that their lover will change just because they are crazy in love with him or her.
 The problem with that kind of thinking is that it links together two unrelated behaviors: a) falling for someone and b) changing for someone.

 The first behavior—falling in love—that’s easy.
 It just happens.
 On the other hand, changing an ingrained love style--how one handles relationships--takes a realistic goal, a good plan, and a lot of hard work.
 And just because you two are in love doesn’t mean he or she is going to rewire their brain for you—regardless of what they say—not unless they've been meaning to make that change already.

 ●The second most common mistake a people make is thinking that their partner is much more important to them than their last lover.
 And so they think their lover will do anything to please them.
 Sure, he or she may say that the last relationship was a disaster because he or she was with the wrong partner.
 And your lover may tell you now that he or she is with the right partner everything is OK.
 But that doesn’t mean a person is willing to change for you.

 If your lover is still blaming their last partner for his or her relationship problems, then he or she hasn’t learned much from the mistakes that were made in the past.
 So your lover really hasn’t changed his or her love style—the way love relationships are handled—from the last one to this one.
 And that’s probably why you’re having problems with your lover now.